Christian: Remember Your Baptism

 Baptism is a sacrament of the New Testament, ordained by Jesus Christ, not only for the solemn admission of the party baptized into the visible church, but also to be unto him a sign and seal of the covenant of grace, of his ingrafting into Christ, of regeneration, of remission of sins, and of his giving up unto God through Jesus Christ, to walk in newness of life.
 (Ch.
 28.1)

-In similar fashion, the early Particular Baptists, in their 1689 London Confession, wrote:
+In similar fashion, the early Particular Baptists, in their Second London Baptist Confession of Faith, wrote:

 Baptism is an ordinance of the New Testament, ordained by Jesus Christ.
 To those baptized it is a sign of their fellowship with Him in His death and resurrection, of their being grafted into Him, of remission of sins, and of submitting themselves to God through Jesus Christ to live and walk in newness of life.